-Apple macOS High Sierra: The smart person's guide
+Apple macOS High Sierra: A cheat sheet

 Apple's macOS 10.13 High Sierra is the latest Mac operating system, designed for use on iMac desktops and MacBook laptops.
 It was announced at the 2017 WWDC event in San Jose by Apple's senior vice president of software engineering, Craig Federighi.

-One of the biggest updates unveiled with High Sierra is that the Apple web browser, Safari, will now block AutoPlay videos, so users won't encounter videos automatically playing when they open a web page.
+One of the biggest updates unveiled with the High Sierra macOS version is that the Apple web browser, Safari, will now block AutoPlay videos, so users won't encounter videos automatically playing when they open a web page.
 While the feature will improve the browsing experience for many users, it will make it more difficult for Apple to compete with advertising giants Google and Facebook.

-High Sierra is bringing Intelligent Tracking Prevention for Safari, a new feature that will block trackers of user data.
+High Sierra brings Intelligent Tracking Prevention for Safari, a new feature that blocks trackers of user data.
 "Now your privacy, your browsing history is your own," Federighi said at WWDC.

-Mail search on Mac is improved with High Sierra, while Photos received a new design and layout, along with better facial recognition support.
+Mail search on Mac is also improved with High Sierra, while Photos received a new design and layout.
+Apple is known for its photo features, such as live photos in iOS and content management options in iCloud Drive, and High Sierra offers better facial recognition support for improved organization and more.

 High-efficiency video coding (HEVC) H.265 will be supported by macOS High Sierra.
+H.265 is a next-generation video compression standard that basically allows video files of the same quality to be compressed to a smaller size.
+The standard is also supported on mobile starting with iOS 11, meaning the videos a user takes on their iPhone or iPad will remain high quality without taking up as much space.

-With the announcement of macOS High Sierra, Federighi said that the Apple File System (APFS) would be the default for all Macs moving forward, and the introduction of Metal 2 will make it easier to leverage GPU computing on a Mac, and will support more VR and AR content.
+With the announcement of macOS High Sierra, Federighi said that the Apple File System (APFS) would be the default for all Macs moving forward.
+APFS allows macOS users to more easily manage space between multiple volumes, in that they can easily add and delete volumes on solid-state drives (SSDs) within the Disk Utility.

+"APFS-formatted volumes automatically grow and shrink—you never have to repartition an SSD drive again," an Apple support page said.
+"To see the format of a volume, select it in the Disk Utility sidebar—its format is displayed underneath the volume name in the middle of the window."

+Metal 2, which makes it easier to leverage GPU computing on a Mac, and will support more VR and AR content, was also announced as part of macOS High Sierra.
+Metal 2 offers external GPU support as well.

 Additional resources: